 Back pain can have a significant impact on all aspects of life including daily activities, family life, work, recreation and social activities.
 But there’s a lot you and your healthcare team can do to deal with back pain so you can get on with life.

-Layers of muscle provide structural support and allow movement.
-The spinal cord runs through the centre of the spine and connects the brain to the rest of the body.
+Complex layers of muscle provide structural support and allow you to move.
+Your spinal cord runs through the centre of the vertebral column and connects your brain to the rest of your body.

 What causes back pain?

 The causes of back pain are not fully understood.
 Most people with back pain don’t have any significant damage to their spine.
 The pain comes from the muscles, ligaments and joints.

 - not getting enough regular physical activity (being sedentary)